 Kara Mupo of women's lacrosse and Eric Chun of men's golf earn honor

-Mike Schweigert is in his third full year as Northwestern's Assistant Director of Sports Performance, working with men's basketball, men's swimming, and men's and women's golf, while also serving as the internship coordinator for the sports performance department.
+Mike Schweigert joined Northwestern as an assistant director of sports performance prior to the 2010-11 athletic season, working with men's basketball and men's and women's golf, while also serving as the internship coordinator for the sports performance department.

 Prior to coming to Northwestern, Schweigert worked at the University of Georgia as a Graduate Assistant in Strength and Conditioning in 2005 before being promoted to full-time status in 2006.
 While with the Bulldogs, Schweigert oversaw the strength and conditioning programs for men's basketball, women's volleyball and the men's and women's track and field teams.